 Yes, you can insure your hands with hands insurance.
 However, the best way for nearly everyone to do that is through a disability insurance policy.
 A disability insurance policy will not only insure your hands, but also insure everything else in case you became sick or injured and cannot work long-term.

 We take an educational approach to disability insurance.
 Because, frankly, it can be confusing.
 However, disability insurance is one of our specialties.
 We have helped many individuals obtain affordable disability insurance.
 Contact us or fill out the form below to learn more.
 As with everything we do, we have your best interests.
 It is the only way we know how to work with our clients.

-If you want to look into hands insurance, contact Lloyd’s of London yourself.
-They will typically tell you that you will need a disability insurance policy, give us a call or email.
+If you want to look into hands insurance, contact Lloyd’s of London.
+If they tell you that you need a disability insurance policy, give us a call or email.
 We are happy to help.